Real Estate Agents vs. Private Home Sellers

 Discovering What's Right for You

 Selling a home privately is something that can be done, but that doesn't mean it's easy.
 It requires a lot of time, a lot of energy and a willingness to learn the ins and outs of real estate.
 If you're not sure whether or not it's right for you, ask yourself if you could deal with the considerations above.
-There's good reason real estate agents are high in demand, and you'll find that they offer true value for the service that they provide.
+There's a good reason real estate agents are in demand, and you'll find that they offer true value for the service that they provide.